MrCelestis/sber-contest-2024/README.md

 Chart area hosts 2 views for analytics: category donut chart and net history line chart, user can switch between them with arrow buttons.

-Category chart shows several top used categories and groups the rest under "Other" category.
+Category chart shows several top used categories (configurable) and groups the rest under "Other" category.
 These categories are shown below chart to allow quick filtering.
 Expense totals are shows in chart center.